MrMicrowaveOven/AlgorithmsCurriculum/rs-new/pay-talk.md

 ## Discussions about pay

 Companies will ask you how much you're expecting to get paid.
 DO NOT EVER GIVE THEM A NUMBER.
-Always tell them that you're expecting offers commensurate with your skill level and that you're sure that they will give you a fair offer.
+Always tell them that you're expecting competitive offers commensurate with your skill level and that you're sure that they will give you a fair offer.

 Never, never, never be the first one to mention a number.
 You are almost guaranteed to lowball yourself, or run the risk of betraying an